 Admissions and Appellate Board Committee

 This committee is responsible for recommending policies on admission and transfer of credits and serving as the appellate board for individual petitions for variances.
 Membership consists of co-chairs, one co-chair elected from the faculty members, and one co-chair is the person serving as current Vice-Provost for enrollment, one voting and one attending representative from Fulbright College (ARSC), and one faculty representative from each of the remaining undergraduate colleges/schools (AFLS, ARCH, WCOB, ENGR, EDHP), a representative from Institutional Research, the Associate Director of Admissions, and the Executive Director of the Office for Academic Success.
+The chair or chair’s designee from the Academic Advising Council serves as an ex-officio member.

 *Co-Chairs